-Shri Mahalakshmi showers various kinds of bounty on her devotees—she bestows abundant blessings, brings forth benevolence and good fortune, and grants knowledge.
-As Siddha Yogis, we can understand that the prosperity Mahalakshmi grants is as much an inner wealth as it as an outer one; she supports us to create a beautiful world, both internally and all around us.
-Our innate virtues, the sadguna, reflect divine qualities of the Goddess, and when we make self-effort to affirm and cultivate these virtues in our actions, she imparts her blessings as the fruits of sadhana.
+Shri Lakshmi is widely revered in India as the goddess of abundance, auspiciousness, and beauty.
+The name Lakshmi is synonymous with Sanskrit words like “saubhagya” (good fortune), “samriddhi” (prosperity), and “saundarya” (beauty).
+The title Shri represents the principle of auspiciousness and abundance, and is one of the Goddess Lakshmi’s names as well.
+Shri Lakshmi showers various kinds of bounty on her devotees—she bestows abundant blessings, brings forth benevolence and good fortune, and grants knowledge.
+As Siddha Yogis, we can understand that the prosperity Goddess Lakshmi grants is as much an inner wealth as it as an outer one; she supports us to create a beautiful world, both internally and all around us.
+Our innate virtues, the sadguna, reflect divine qualities of Goddess Lakshmi, and when we make self-effort to affirm and cultivate these virtues in our actions, she imparts her blessings as the fruits of sadhana .

 padmāsana-sthite devi parabrahma-svarūpiṇi ।